savander1/tailchaser/README.md

-# tailchaser
+# Tail Chaser:
-A tabbed log file tailing program for Windows.
+### A work space style log file tailing program for Windows.

+## Program Features

+- Organize log files with meaningful group names
+- Find a word or phrase within a file
+- Make files more readable with Regex style highlighting.